EdwinWalela/edwinwalela/content/posts/rest-api.md

 ```js
 const express = require("express");
 ```
 First define a constant variable `express` and call the function `require()`.
-We use this function to import dependancies we have installed in our project.
+We use `require` to import dependencies we have installed in our project.
 Since we are using Express to build our API, we first need to import it into our project

 ```js
 const app = express();
 ```

 We call the function `express()` and assign the return value to the variable `app`.
-The `express()` function creates our Express application (API) and we store the application on the variable `app`.
+The `express()` function creates our Express application (our API) and we store the application on the variable `app`.

 ```js
 app.listen(3000,function(){